Hgoatly/RecipesWithout/README.md

 - **My Recipes:** Logged in registered users can view all of their own recipes.
 - **Admin Area:" If the logged in user is the site owner (Admin), they can view all of the usernames, view their recipes and delete their accounts.
 The site owner can also view their own recipes and delete their own account from this area.
+- **Search:** Any user can use the search box to search the site for recipes.

+### Future Features:

+In future I would like to add the following features:
+- **Pagination**: For better UX, I would like to add pagination to the pages with more than 9 recipe cards.This was attempted for several days, but I still couldn't get it to work.
+When I have more time I will do some more research and add it to the project.
+- **Image Upload:** For improved UX, I would like to add the ability for

 ## Technologies Used: